-The Division of Pathobiology & Immunology is the focus for all research conducted at the Center that is AIDS-related, as well as a number of other key infectious human viral pathogens; this division provides a similar focus for new biodefense initiatives.
+The Division of Pathobiology & Immunology is the focus for all AIDS-related research, as well as studies on a number of other key infectious human viral pathogens.
+This division provides a similar focus for new biodefense initiatives.

-The Division of Diabetes, Obesity, and Metabolism investigates a number of aspects of nonhuman primate biology relevant to human obesity, including evaluation of disease mechanisms and potential therapeutic approaches for clinical use.
+The Division of Cardiometabolic Health investigates a number of aspects of nonhuman primate biology relevant to human obesity, diabetes, and cardiovascular disease, including evaluation of disease mechanisms and potential therapeutic approaches for clinical use.

-The Division of Comparative Medicine plays a critical role by providing nonhuman primates and expertise to research projects in all divisions.
-The Division of Comparative Medicine has been reorganized, in keeping with the increase in the NHP population, funded research projects using NHPs, the development of new animal facilities, and the increasingly complex nature of managing multiple disease models, aging, housing, genetics, etc.
+The Division of Comparative Medicine has been reorganized, in keeping with the increase in the NHP population, funded research projects using NHPs, the development of new animal facilities, and the increasingly complex nature of managing multiple disease models, aging, housing, genetics, etc. The Division plays a critical role by providing nonhuman primates and expertise to research projects in all divisions.

-Currently, four Special Resource Programs (Primate Genetics, Aging Nonhuman Primates, Infectious Disease, and Obese Nonhuman Primates) have been developed to manage and support the various NHP resources at the Center.
-The heads of these Programs report to the Director, since their resources are utilized across all four Divisions.
-These Programs also have oversight committees to ensure that the NHP resources serve the scientific needs of the research programs and are managed in a cost effective manner.
-These programs play a key role in enabling the research in the Working Groups.
+The research in the Scientific Divisions is facilitated by access to Special Resource Programs (Aging Nonhuman Primates, Infectious Disease, and Obese Nonhuman Primates) that were developed to manage and support specialized NHP resources at the Center.
+The heads of these Programs report to the Director, since their resources are utilized across all five Divisions.
+These Programs also have oversight committees to ensure that the NHP resources serve the scientific needs of the research programs and are managed in a cost-effective manner.